aschmiedeke/gbtdocs/docs/source/how-tos/receivers/mustang2/mustang2_obs.rst

 .. note::

-    If you try to look at the science data in the m2gui, make sure you choose the "faint science" option under ``source type``.
+    If you try to look at science data in the m2gui, make sure you choose the "faint science" option under ``source type``.

 .. admonition:: What is ``science_r2p5`` and ``science_r3``?